-Yale University Divinity School offers a limited number of students the opportunity to enroll as nondegree students (see page 50).
+Yale University Divinity School offers a limited number of students the opportunity to enroll as nondegree students (see pages 50-51).
 Nondegree students are limited to enrollment in Divinity School courses only, are not eligible for financial aid, and may not enroll in field education placements.

 The requirements for admission as a nondegree student and the application procedure are the same as those for the Master of Divinity (M.Div.) and Master of Arts in Religion (M.A.R.) programs.
-A nonrefundable application fee of \$50 is required at the time of application.
-Once a student is admitted, a matriculation deposit of \$100 must be sent to the Office of Admissions.
-This deposit is applied toward first-term expenses and is not refundable after June 1.
-Tuition will be charged on a per-course basis.